 Depending on who you work with, you can build a more advanced payment model to improve your customer experience.
 For example, you could deploy a wallet structure to give each recipient of a multi-party payment a dedicated account to store their share of the proceeds.
 That, in turn, makes reconciliation for all parties drastically easier.

 In any case, multi-party payment solutions make bringing onboard these features efficient and scalable.

 3 questions to discover if multi-party payments are right for your business

 Still having trouble figuring out if multi-party payments are for your business?
 Ask yourself these questions to help you find the right answer.

-If your clients accept payments from users and need to spread it to multiple recipients as part of your value proposition, then automated multi-party payments could be the right fit for you.
+If your clients accept payments from their customers and need to spread them to multiple recipients as part of your value proposition, then automated multi-party payments could be the right fit for you.

-Are we reconciling these payments both correctly and efficiently?
+2. Are we reconciling these payments correctly and efficiently?

 Pushing multi-party payments manually requires a lot of planning and follow-up.
 If your teams are doing these regularly, an automated solution could help speed up and remove many of the risks in this process.

 The top use cases of automated multi-party payments

 Automated multi-party payments can transform industries of all kinds.
 Here are some of the most popular ones we’ve seen so far: